baasbox/docs/source/index.md

 <aside class="warning">
 WARNING: call this API as soon the user is registered.
 It performs updates to substitute many de-normalized refs that can be very time-consuming!
+After the call, if successful, existing tokens are invalidated.
+It's probably a good idea to show/redirect to the login screen.
 </aside>

 <div class="snippet-title">